consilience/laravel-message-flow/README.md

 The first argument (`message-flow-queue`) is the queue entry from Step 2.
 The `--queue` flag is the queue name from the sender's Step 3 config.
+If the default queue name is set in step 2 to `to-warehouse` then this option can be omitted when running the queue worker.

 **Create an observer** to handle incoming messages: